uwsunlab/BO-RFB/README.md

 The following figure is a diagram that shows how to files are organized
 ![File](figures/file_structure.png)

+# Workflow
+The Bayesian Optimization experiment follows the following workflow.
+Acess the files in order: \
+Experiment Round 1 > Experiment Round 2 > Experiment Round 3
+- Experiment Round Redo is a redo of selected samples.

+To see the final results, access Experimental Results.

 # Results
 ## Model A:
 [Open Model A Results Notebook](Experiment_Results/ModelA_results.ipynb)